fioriroletesting/fioriroletesting.github.io/docs/index.md

 - Simulation of user actions to verify permissions in real-time
 - Detailed reporting on testing outcomes and identified issues
 - Support for resolving role-related issues and optimizing configurations

-# Trusted by our customers

-!!! quote " "

-    Fiori Role Testing has been pivotal in securing our SAP environment.
-By validating user roles, we have significantly reduced unauthorized access incidents and improved our overall compliance posture.
-The automated testing and detailed reporting provided by the Fiori Role Testing solution have saved us countless hours and resources.

-    The tool's ability to simulate user actions has been invaluable in detecting potential role conflicts before they impact our operations.
-Fiori Role Testing is an essential component of our SAP security strategy.

-    **IT Security Manager**<br>
-    **Global financial services company**

 # Compatibility